-Capitalized contract costs relating to upfront payments to customers are amortized to revenue and other capitalized costs are amortized to expenses over the respective contract life on a systematic basis consistent with the transfer of goods or services to customer to which the asset relates.
+Capitalized contract costs relating to upfront payments to customers are amortized to revenue and other capitalized costs are amortized to cost of sales over the respective contract life on a systematic basis consistent with the transfer of goods or services to customer to which the asset relates.
 Capitalized costs are monitored regularly for impairment.
 Impairment losses are recorded when present value of projected remaining operating cash flows is not sufficient to recover the carrying amount of the capitalized costs.

-The Group presents revenues net of indirect taxes in its Consolidated Statement of Profit and Loss.
+The Group presents revenues net of indirect taxes in its Interim Consolidated Statement of Comprehensive Income.